Introduction

 Why it helps:

-This back dumbbell exercise is excellent for people who want to build core strength along with lower back support.
+This exercise is excellent for people who want to build core strength along with lower back support.
 It teaches balance, improves coordination, and strengthens key stabilizers across your body.

 8. Dumbbell Bent Over Row